 LEI Register’s role is to provide you with verified information about LEIs, authenticate data and manage communication between LOUs.
 We understand the value of your time and have put in great work to become the fastest, most secure global registration service provider.

-- An LEI code is needed can be obtained through an official LEI Registration Agent
+- An LEI code is needed and can be obtained through an official LEI Registration Agent.